mglerner/IntroToStatMechAndThermal/README.md

 IPython Notebooks and Excel Files from Chapter 2 may be found in [the IntroProbability section](IntroProbability/)

+Monte Carlo introduction and our start at Ising models may be found in the [Chapter 8](Chapter8/) and [Other Monte Carlo](OtherMonteCarlo/) sections.

 ### Various interesting links for your free time ###

 Team up with Adam Hoppe again